funvill/funvill.github.io/_posts/2014-07-21-chinese-paper-cutting-done-with-a-laser-cutter.md

 comments: true
 categories: [Laser Cutter]
 ---
-I have always been fascinated by theÂ Chinese paper cut pictures.
+I have always been fascinated by the Chinese paper cut pictures.
 The owl image below came from a scan of a paper cut picture that I picked up while in china.
 I started researching how these chinese paper drawings where made and found that many of them come from silhouette drawings that are converted into paper cut drawings afterward.
 I searched google and found a bunch of other silhouettes and started to convert them to vectors so I could cut them on the laser cutter.
 I think the branches one turned out the best.

 [gallery type="slideshow" link="file" ids="3985,3987,3986,3984"]